paulgribble/psychometric/README.md

 * _params
 	* b0, b1, bias, slope, x75, x25, x72-x25
 * _pred: p(x) for 50 x points across the range of input x
-* _paramsdist: model param distribution for simulation of the responses based on MLE estimated psychophysical curve
+* _dist: model param distribution for simulation of the responses based on MLE estimated psychophysical curve

 an example data file is exdata